Project-MONAI/model-zoo/models/pathology_nuclei_segmentation_classification/docs/README.md

 - PQ: 0.4973
 - F1d: 0.7417

 Note: Binary Dice is calculated based on the whole input.
 PQ and F1d were calculated from https://github.com/vqdang/hover_net#inference.

+This bundle is non-deterministic, for more details please refer to https://pytorch.org/docs/stable/generated/torch.use_deterministic_algorithms.html#torch.use_deterministic_algorithms

 #### Training Loss and Dice